pupilfirst/wd201-scripts/backend-dev-with-express/introduction-to-express/README.md

 # Text
-In this lesson we will create an HTTP server using Express.js.
+In this lesson, we will create an HTTP server using Express.js.

 Express.js is a fast and lightweight framework, used majorly for web application development.
 Express is built on top of Node.js.
 It is designed to develop websites, web apps, & API’s easily.
 With that being said, let's create our first ever Express application.